alexaiken/mpas-regent/README.md

 task write_output_plotting: This writes an output file to test that we have read the file correctly.
 To be called after running timestep, etc.

+### vertical_init.rg/init_atm_cases.rg
+This initializes many variables needed before we run the RK timestep (including much of the vertical grid).
+We currently use the Jablonowski and Williamson baroclinic wave test case.

 ### mesh_loading/netcdf_tasks.rg
 This is a helper file employed by mesh_loading.rg that has the terra wrapper tasks around the C/netcdf functions we use to read the grid file.